McDonald’s sells ‘Spam burger’ with cookie crumbs in China

 “I thought it was delicious,” said a comment signed Feifei Mao Enthusiast on the Sina Weibo microblog service.
 “Is that because I love McDonald’s too deeply?
 Or is something wrong with my taste?”

-The sandwich is made of two slices of Spam, a product of Hormell Foods LLC, and Mondelez International’s Oreo cookies, topped with mayonnaise.
+The sandwich is made of two slices of Spam, a product of Hormel Foods LLC, and Mondelez International’s Oreo cookies, topped with mayonnaise.

 McDonald’s Corp. said the sandwich was part of a series of “members only” promotions to be released on Mondays in China.

-Note: This story has been edited to correct the spelling of Hormel.